Can clonidine cause gerd

 Studies have shown that clonidine, a medication commonly used to treat high blood pressure and other conditions, may have an impact on gastroesophageal reflux disease (GERD).
 GERD is a chronic digestive disorder in which stomach acid flows back into the esophagus, causing symptoms like heartburn, chest pain, and regurgitation.

-See also Clonidine stoppage side effects
+See also Clonidine hydrochloride drug study

 Research has suggested a potential link between clonidine use and an increased risk of GERD symptoms.
 It is believed that clonidine may relax the lower esophageal sphincter, the muscle that normally prevents stomach acid from flowing back into the esophagus.
 This relaxation can lead to the reflux of stomach contents and the development or exacerbation of GERD symptoms.